moni-roy/Spam-Filter/README.md

 Some notes,

-- Creating and activating virtual environment are option steps.
+- Creating and activating virtual environment are optional steps.
 - Training input file should have level in the first row, otherwise first rows will be excluded from data.
 - Same condition applicable for addToTraining.
 It should be a file and same structure as training file.